q-viper/q-viper.github.io/_posts/2020-02-25-beginning-of-my-blogging-journey.md

 * TOC
 {:toc}

-<p>I thought of doing blogging since the highschool but guess what, internet was not that much cloudy like these days.
-After years, I am about to write something I think on my own website.
+<p>I thought of doing blogging since the highschool but guess what, internet was not that much available like these days.
+After years, I am about to write something I think, on my own website.
 This is getting exciting for me.
 This blog is kind of pledge to me and I am willing to add at least 1 blog per week on my site.
 After all I have lot more tasks to do. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->